lichess-bot-devs/lichess-bot/README.md

 - Setup virtualenv:
 ```
 virtualenv .venv -p python (if this fails you probably need to add Python to your PATH)
-./.venv/Scripts/activate (This may not work on Windows, and you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there)
+./.venv/Scripts/activate (This may not work on Windows, and in this case you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there)
 pip install -r requirements.txt
 ```
 - Create your config file wih `cp config.yml.default config.yml`